BxCppDev/Bayeux/doc/InstallationReports/Bayeux/Xubuntu14.04-a/bayeux-trunk_xubuntu14.04-a_report.rst

 ..

-Alrernative: build Bayeux with GNU make
+Alternative: build Bayeux with GNU make
 ===================================================

 a.
 Build dir: